truecodersio/learn.truecoders.io/learn/tools/interviews.md

 ## Deal Negotiation

 Just because you're the one interviewing doesn't mean that you have no leverage.
 Many job positions at companies are filling real, urgent needs that a company has.
 The company needs the position filled just like you need a job.
 Don't be afraid to negotiate any job offers that you receive.
 This is especially easy if you have multiple offers on the table.

+## Follow Up

+Follow up.
+Follow up.
+Follow up.

+Get the email of the interviewer and follow up via. email.
+Give the company a call.
+Keep yourself on the company's radar.